 Course options and pricing current as of date of publication.

 Our Review of the Testive SAT Prep Course

 Taking a different approach than most other SAT prep courses (like proven prep providers Kaplan and Princeton Review), I was a little skeptical of Testive’s prep package upon reading about it, particularly at its higher end price point.
 However, this also got me pretty excited to check it out, as most test prep companies are afraid to break the mold.
-And now, having taken the Testive course for 2+ months, I can say I am thoroughly impressed with the design, content and execution of this prep package.
-This is a truly effective prep alternative, for the reasons discussed below.
+And now, having taken the Testive course, I can say I am mostly impressed with the design, content and execution of this prep package.

 The course starts by pairing you with a Testive tutor.
 You answer some questions and give some information about yourself, which Testive then takes and analyzes to match you with a compatible partner.
 I am not sure exactly what goes into this process on their end, but it definitely works, as I got along extremely well with my assigned SAT tutor.